aboutcode-org/aboutcode-toolkit/USAGE.rst

                                         about gen --fetch-license 'api_url' 'api_key'
-    --license-notice-text-location PATH Copy the 'license_file' from the directory to the generated location
+    --license-notice-text-location PATH Copy the 'license_file' from the directory to the generated location.
     --mapping                           Use for mapping between the input keys and the ABOUT field names - mapping.config
+    --mapping-file                      Use a custom mapping file with mapping between input keys and ABOUT field names.
-    --show-all                          Show all the errors and warning -q, --quiet                         Do not print any error/warning.
+    --verbose                           Show all the errors and warning.
+    -q, --quiet                         Do not print any error/warning.
-    --help                              Show this message and exit.
+    -h, --help                          Show this message and exit.

 Purpose
 -------